 |Year||Revenue in mil.
 USD||Net income in mil.
 USD||Total Assets in mil.
 USD||Employees|

-As noted in the statistical chart above, UPS employed at least 495,000 employees in 2019.
+UPS employed at least 495,000 employees in 2019.
 And over 350,000 worked in the U.S., with 82,000 employed internationally.
 Sadly for UPS, at least 240,000 UPS clerks, truckers, and couriers handlers became unionized under the International Brotherhood of Teamsters.
 Since then, in 1997, after a 16-day strike, Teamster President Ron Carey was able to negotiate a better contract for its UPS workers.
-Since then, there have been no additional strikes.

-Slow is smooth, and smooth is fast.
-That's how it goes in the SEALS and Marines.
-But with delivery trucks, this lesson can easily be set aside in a mad dash to make scheduled deliveries on time.
-Because of this, many UPS delivery truck drivers may rush around town, or blow a traffic stop or two, to get to all the stops along their route within the scheduled time.
+With delivery trucks, this lesson can easily be set aside in a mad dash to make scheduled deliveries on time.
+Because of this, many UPS delivery truck drivers may rush around town or blow a traffic stop or two to get to all the stops along their route within the scheduled time.

 Obviously, unsafe driving and speeding are not efficient and can easily lead to a crash with another vehicle or still object like a bus stop or traffic light pole.
-Because of this, pedestrians are at a particular risk for flying and falling objects and not just from being run over.
+Pedestrians are at particular risk of flying and falling objects and not just from being run over.

-The FMCSA rates vehicle safety based upon the last 24 months of service.
+The FMCSA rates vehicle safety based on the last 24 months of service.
 Below are the Safety Rating & OOS Rates as of 09/07/2020 from SAFER.

 The insurance adjuster does not want you to consult with a UPS accident lawyer, assuming they can butter you up and make you settle for less than you deserve.
-Their insurance adjusters and lawyers know it remains in your best interest to consult an experienced UPS truck accident firm as soon as you physically can speak on the phone.
-Retaining a personal injury law firm such as Ehline Law is one of the best ways to go head to head with such a large, Fortune 500 company.
+Their insurance adjusters and lawyers know it is in your best interest to consult an experienced UPS truck accident firm as soon as you can speak on the phone.

 What Is My UPS Truck Accident Lawsuit Worth?